krishnagopika/InterviewQuestions/Collections/Collections.md

 - line 1: ListIterator<String> l = Names.listIterator(); l.hasNext();
 - line 2: l.next();

-6. How to ignore case when sorting elements using `Treeset`?
+6. How to ignore cases when sorting elements using `Treeset`?